-- 1. Volunteers who underwent surgery in the past related to the lumbosacral spine or pelvis; - 2.
-Volunteers with urologic problems in the past wherefor treated by the (pediatric) urologist; - 3.
-Volunteers with a general contraindication for MRI (including cardiovascular pacemakers, claustrofobia); - 4.
-Volunteers with a BMI (body mass index) of < 18,5 or a BMI of >25 kg/m2.
-A BMI between 18,5 and 25 kg/m2 is classified as 'normal weight' .
-BMI is calculated following the equation BMI = mass (kg)/ length^2 (cm); - 5.
-Volunteers who don't want to be informed about incidentally discovered lesions; - 6.
-Employees of the Departments of Pediatric Urology and Radiology of the UMC Utrecht.
+- volunteers who underwent surgery in the past related to the lumbosacral spine or pelvis.

+- volunteers with urologic problems in the past wherefor treated by the (pediatric) urologist volunteers with a BMI (body mass index) of < 18,5 or a BMI of >25 kg/m2.
+This is because fat can lead to distortion on the MRI images.
+A BMI between 18,5 and 25 kg/m2 is classified as 'normal weight'.
+BMI is calculated following the equation BMI = mass (kg)/ length^2 (cm). volunteers who don't want to be informed about incidentally discovered lesions employees of the Departments of Pediatric Urology and Radiology of the UMC Utrecht